 These are an unique offering from Derwent applications that require a metallic “touch”.
 Available in 1 to 12-pack tins with colors like silver and antique gold.
 They work best in applications with a dark background.
 They are water soluble so this can really open up the blending and texture possibilities that are possible with these colored pencils.
 They have a wax core in one of Derwent’s standard 3.4mm offerings.
 The barrel is a 6.9mm hexagonal wood material.

 Cons: Lack of colors, not really “metallic”

 A lower-end and more beginner-friendly option, the Prismacolor Scholar Colored Pencils attempt to combine the high-quality, easily blendable soft wax from their Premiere Soft Core line with a harder wax.
-These teaches proper pressure applications and makes a more durable pencil at the expense of lest blending capability and also a cheaper price.
+These teaches proper pressure applications and makes a more durable pencil at the expense of less blending capability and also a cheaper price.
 Sets are available in 12 to 60 packs as well as school packs.
-They come on a round colored exterior.
+They come in a round colored exterior.

 Pros: Durable, decent color vividness